sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Data Science course](https://jakevdp.github.io/PythonDataScienceHandbook/) : Python Data Science Handbook
 - [Goal Kicker](https://goalkicker.com) : Programming Notes for Professionals books
 - [The GraphQL Guide](https://graphql.guide) : The complete guide to GraphQL, the new REST ✨
+- [Learning JavaScript Design Patterns - A book by Addy Osmani ](https://addyosmani.com/resources/essentialjsdesignpatterns/book/) : A great resource in learning numerous JavaScript design patterns
+- [Rework](https://basecamp.com/books/rework) : easy read business book that can help to give guidance to the other parts of running software business
+- [REMOTE: Office Not Required](https://basecamp.com/books/remote) : book that outlines benefits of working in the remote world (great for people looking to be fully remote)

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>